Captive kids slowly providing information to investigators

 "Victims in these kinds of cases, they tell their story, but they tell it slowly.
 They tell it at their own pace," Riverside County District Attorney Mike Hestrin said.
 "It will come out when it comes out."

 David and Louise Turpin are accused of abusing their 13 children — ranging from 2 to 29 — before they were rescued on Jan.
 14 from their home in Perris.
-They have pleaded not guilty to torture and other charges and are due in court later Wednesday as prosecutors ask a judge to bar them from contacting their kids.
+They have pleaded not guilty to torture and other charges.

+A judge signed a protective order Wednesday prohibiting the couple from contacting their children, except through attorneys or investigators.
+Before the brief hearing, Louise Turpin looked at her husband and smiled.

+"It protects everyone involved, including my client," David Turpin's attorney, David Macher, said about the order.
+"I don't want my client exposed to accusations that he attempted to harass or threaten a witness."

-All of the children remained hospitalized and were relieved to be out of the home that authorities have described as a torture chamber, Hestrin said.
+All of the children remained hospitalized and were relieved to be out of the home, Hestrin said.

 Deputies arrested the husband and wife after their 17-year-old daughter climbed out a window and called 911.
-Authorities found the siblings in the family's filthy home, with three of them shackled to beds.
+Authorities found the siblings in the family's filthy home, with three of them shackled to beds when deputies knocked on the door.

 Investigators have learned that the children were isolated from each other and locked in different rooms in small groups, Hestrin said.